furmanlukasz/EEG-microstates-analysis/README.md

 Several analytical approaches have been proposed to extract information from the EEG signal, one of which, called Microstate Analysis, considers the multichannel EEG as a series of semi-stable microstates each of which is characterized by a unique topography of electrical potentials with respect to channels.

-Aim of this project is to identify the microstates of a 64-channel EEG signal of a subject at rest and with eyes closed and then study its variation over time.
+Aim of this project was to identify the microstates of a 64-channel EEG signal of a subject at rest and with eyes closed, studying its variation over time.

 ## Contents